-of an open space where it may present a trip hazard.
-The sleep behaviour simply shuts down the robot for a fixed interval to conserve battery power.

-- Protect Motors released when the current drawn by the drive motors reaches a threshold.
+- Sleep this Drive has a ramping priority.
+Initially the priority is very low but it increases linearly over time until the Drive is released and completes successfully.
+The Drive is only released when the robot is close to an obstacle.
+This is to prevent the robot sleeping in the middle of an open space where it may present a trip hazard.
+The sleep behaviour simply shuts down the robot for a fixed interval to conserve battery power. - Protect Motors released when the current drawn by the drive motors reaches a threshold.
 This might happen if the robot encounters a very steep incline or becomes jammed somehow.
-The Drive invokes an Action Pattern that stops the robot, signals for help and then pauses to await assistance. - Moving So Look simply enforces that if the robot is moving, it should be scanning ahead for obstacles. - Detect Human released when the robot has moved a certain distance from its last confirmed detection of a human, is within a certain distance of an obstacle ahead, and its Passive Infrared (PIR) detects heat that could be from a human.
+The Drive invokes an Action Pattern that stops the robot, signals for help and then pauses to await assistance. - Moving So Look simply enforces that if the robot is moving, it should be scanning ahead for obstacles.
+This has a high priority so that this rule is always enforced whatever else the robot may be doing. - Detect Human released when the robot has moved a certain distance from its last confirmed detection of a human, is within a certain distance of an obstacle ahead, and its Passive Infrared (PIR) detects heat that could be from a human.
 This Drive initiates a fairly complex behaviour of movement and coloured lights designed to encourage a human to move around in front of the robot.
 This continues to activate the PIR sensor thus confirming the presence of a human (or animal).
 It is of course not a particularly accurate method of human detection. - Emergency Avoid released when the robot's active infrared corner sensors detect reflected infrared light from a near obstacle.
 This invokes a behaviour that reverses the robot a small distance and turns left or right a fixed number of degrees.
-Whether to turn left or right is determined by which direction appears to be less blocked, as sensed by the active infrared detectors. - Roam released whenever the robot is not sleeping.
+Whether to turn left or right is determined by which direction appears to be less blocked, as

+- sensed by the active infrared detectors. - Roam released whenever the robot is not doing anything else.
 It uses the scanning ultrasonic detector to determine when there may be obstacles ahead and turns appropriately to avoid them.
 It also modulates the robot speed and the rate of scanning depending on the proximity of obstacles.